This art batt was inspired by Thomas Cole's painting, "Voyage of Childhood." That painting was the first of a series entitled, "Voyage of Life."

 This was my club colorway back in July of 2020, and I decided it was time to share it more broadly.

-The art batts include so many lovely, soft fibers including merino, baby camel down, baby alpaca, tussah silk, muga silk, and eri silk too, which is new in my shop.
-There's also a bit of sparkle.
+The art batts include so many lovely, soft fibers including merino, baby camel down, baby alpaca, tussah silk, muga silk, and bamboo too.

 Name: Thomas Cole's Voyage of Childhood